5 Reasons to Use Heirloom Organic Seeds

-Thinking about starting a garden this spring – then you need to read this?!
+Thinking about starting a organic garden this spring – then you need to read this?!
 When you are shopping for the right vegetables or flowers do you get confused on what types of seeds or plants to buy?
 Have you ever noticed that there are two main types?
 One is modern hybrids and the other is heirloom varieties?
 And yes it can be quite confusing at times!
 Let me explain a few facts that might help you make the right choices.
 If you are concerned about your health and your family’s health than I suggest you use heirloom seeds.
-In fact I have five great reasons why you should use heirloom seeds for optimal health and for the best garden with abundant produce throughout out the whole season.
+In fact I have five great facts and reasons why you should use heirloom seeds for optimal health and for the best garden with abundant produce throughout out the whole season.
 Read on to learn why you should not use hybrid seeds!

 What is the different?

 - Hybrids are created by crossing two selected varieties usually resulting in strong plants that will yield more than heirlooms, but are not always the most nutritious or flavorful.

 - Heirlooms vegetables are one time varieties that are open-pollinated, and have been handed down from one generation to that next with a history of success.

 5 Facts & Reasons To You Should Be Growing Organic Heirlooms Produce: